 Which Cards To Get

-The Capital One Venture card comes with a 50,000 mile bonus after spending $3,000 on the card in the first three months OR 100,000 bonus miles (total) when you spend $20,000 on purchases in the first 12 months from account opening.
+The Capital One Venture card comes with a 60,000 mile bonus after spending $3,000 on the card in the first three months.
 There is a $95 annual fee.
 You’ll earn 2 miles for every dollar spent on the card.
-After meeting the minimum spend, you’ll have at least 56,000 miles available to erase any travel related expenses that were charged to the card, which means a value of $560.
-If you went for the 100K bonus, though, then you’d have 112,000 miles values at $1,120!
+After meeting the minimum spend, you’ll have at least 66,000 miles available to erase any travel related expenses that were charged to the card, which means a value of $660!

 The Chase Sapphire Reserve is a premium/luxury rewards credit card.
 It’s not what we would traditionally call a fixed value card, but it operates as one because of its yearly travel credit.
 You get $300 every year to offset any travel cost.
 Together, these cards pack a powerful punch for a big trip.